souzagbruno10/souzagbruno10/README.md

 ## Hello World :]

 ## 💻 101
-This github it's just a part of my studies on programming so that this github is not about professional projects but it's just serve for my own learning like hands-on repositorys.
+This github it's a part of my studies on programming so that i use this just for my own learning like hands-on repositorys.

 ## 🧑🏻‍💻 Preferences
 Programming | Network | CyberSecurity